 But while demand and salary are certainly advantages, are the associated jobs really that rewarding?
 Well, the Forbes’ “Happiest Jobs of 2017” includes technical leads and .Net developers—both of which are “programmer” positions—in its top ten list.
 What keeps most programmers engaged are the challenges and the variety of the work.

 OK.
 We’ve established that computer programming is a good career choice.
-But for those who aren’t interested in going back to school to earn a new degree, the question remains: Can you get a programming job without a degree?
+But for those who aren’t interested in going back to school to earn a new degree, the question remains: Can you get a programming job without a CS degree?

 This is where coding bootcamps come in.